 All possession and processing limits, as specified in the CNSC facility operating licence were met.
 Production data is proprietary and is provided separately to the CNSC in Appendix A.

 Production shutdowns were scheduled throughout the year for engineering projects, equipment maintenance and continuous improvements.
-Shutdowns in the reporting period included one week in the first quarter, three weeks in the third quarter, and one week in the fourth quarter.
+Shutdowns in the reporting period included two weeks in the third quarter, and one week in the fourth quarter.

 3.1.2 Regulatory Inspections